THE START OF THE LAST XT600

 At the time of writing I think I will definitely fit them to support a small and simple pannier bag setup instead of the expensive Blizzards.
 Something like the LOMO medium pannier dry bag would do nicely.
 I really want to keep my luggage concise and organized.
 This will in turn, help keep my bike light, narrow and nimble as ever.
 Pannier frames are also quite useful in protecting the rear of the motorbike in the event of a minor crash or fall.
 They can also be used to help man-handle the bike when picking it up or lifting the backend.

 When it came to fitting these, I soon realised that what I had bought were the later XT600e 4PT model pannier frames.
 I knew that there was a strong chance of this being the case but I thought they would be a closer fit than what they actually turned out to be.
 Fortunately, my Dad can weld and soon had the pannier frames adjusted to fit my 3TB XT600e.
-We noticed that the frames were actually very side.
+We noticed that the frames were actually very wide.
 A good 5 inch or more away from the exhaust we which decided was excessive.
 So we made the frames narrower while we were at it.

 Being a software developer by trade, I understand the importance of basing decisions on information before making conclusions and taking actions.
 Whenever we are faced with an issue in the software industry, we often turn to logs, recordings of what is happening in the system.
 Having this base information gives us an insight into what is happening within the system and any decisions we make can be based from this insight.

 The same can be translated into my Yamaha.
 The oil is a critical part of the system.
 There may come a time when I need to work something out and having the information of what temperature the oil is running at, may come in useful.
 Adding the gauge is a simple addition that will give me the ability to make decisions that could be crucial to keeping my bike running in tip top condition in hot climates.
 With the Acerbis tank on, I can actually see the gauge when I’m riding.
-Even without noticing, you are likely to subconsciously see the reading and notice if there is a problem.

 One of the classic modifications that many people make to their motorcycles is to add a chain oiler.
 Various branded versions of the same concept exist.
 However, some of these can be quite expensive when it is really easy and effective to produce your own DIY version.
 I make mine out of a simple 150ml hamster water bottle, a length of pipe and then cable tie it to drip onto the chain near the front sprocket.
 I also add an inline valve to open/close the flow.